FOX FAMILY CARE

 getting "better with age"

 Fox odor is very difficult to remove.
-But,
+If you

 really want to cover up fox odor, try Creylon.
 This is sometimes